Kathryn Stott: Early life and education

 Stott was born in Nelson, Lancashire.
 Her mother was a piano teacher and she began to learn the piano at the age of five.
-She attended the Yehudi Menuhin School, where her teachers included Nadia Boulanger, Marcel Ciampi, Barbara Kerslake and Ravel specialist, Vlado Perlemuter, and then studied at the Royal College of Music with Kendall Taylor.
+She attended the Yehudi Menuhin School, where her teachers included Nadia Boulanger, Marcel Ciampi, and Vlado Perlemuter.
+She then studied at the Royal College of Music with Kendall Taylor.

 Performance and recording career

 Stott's career as a soloist was launched after she gained fifth place in the Leeds International Piano Competition in 1978.
 Her London début was at the Purcell Room the same year.
 She has since toured throughout Europe, Asia, America and Australia with a concert repertoire that encompasses concertos, solo piano music and chamber music.
-She is unusual in always performing from a score.
+She is unusual in always performing from a score.Her output for the BBC over the years has been vast, performing not only in solo recital but also with all the BBC orchestras including 10 'Proms' at the Royal Albert Hall.

-Stott has a particular affinity with English music, and her series of recordings of works by Frank Bridge, George Lloyd, John Ireland and William Walton is described as "distinguished" in Grove.
+Stott has a particular affinity with English music and a keen interest in contemporary music with many works written especially for her.
+Her series of recordings of works by Frank Bridge, George Lloyd, John Ireland and William Walton is described as "distinguished" in Grove.
 She is also known for her love of French music, particularly the works of Gabriel Fauré, whose complete piano works she has recorded to critical acclaim.
 Contemporary classical music is another of Stott's specialities.
 She has given the first performances of many works, including a concerto by Sir Peter Maxwell Davies, Michael Nyman's The Piano Concerto and Graham Fitkin's Circuit (with Noriko Ogawa).
+Her close musical relationship with Fitkin has led to 8 World premieres.
 Since the mid-1990s, she has also been interested in tango and other Latin dance music, which she describes as "primitive music, hard to place, both abrasive and tender".